datagrok-ai/public/help/develop/exercises.md

    * iterating through a dataframe by a row index
    * crearing a dataframe from an array of columns

-8. In `CountSubsequenceTable` replace `CountSubsequencePython` to `CountSubsequenceJS` and run it.
+9. In `CountSubsequenceTable` replace `CountSubsequencePython` to `CountSubsequenceJS` and run it.
 Check that exact same new column is produced as it was for a Python version.

-9. (*) Notice that we don't need the entire input dataframe to run the script, just one column.
+10. In contrast to `CountSubsequenceTable` running in the browser and `CountSubsequencePython` running on the server, now both `CountSubsequenceTable` and `CountSubsequenceJS` run in the same browser tab, and the dataframe-typed arguments passed from one JS function to another are just references to one JS object.
-   Optimize the 3 scripts of this exercise to only take this one column as an input.
+    Would it make sense to optimize the 2 functions in the same fashion as in p.6 of the previous exercise for `CountSubsequenceTable` and `CountSubsequencePython`?
+If not, show a suitable optimization.

-We could try another approach.
+In these two exercises, we could try another approach.
 Instead of passing the column to and forming the new column in the function being called, we could just populate the new column in a loop inside the `CountSubsequenceTable` by calls to a function operating on row data, such as the one created in ["Scripting and functions"](#scripting-and-functions):
 `CountSubsequencePython(seq, subseq)`.

-However, this incurs substantial overhead in a Python version.
+However, this incurs a substantial overhead in a Python version.
 For a table of 10 rows we'd have to call the server scripting 10 times with a network roundtrip to deliver parameters to [compute virtual machine]().
 This will be less overhead for a JavaScript version, as all will happen in the browser, but still not as optimal as the case where we do just one call to a